-Commissioned by the department of Education, authors linked university records from the U.K., British tax records and school records of everyone who took General Certificates of Secondary Education, the end-of-high-school exam, in England (not the entire U.K.) since 2002.
+Commissioned by the department of Education, the authors linked university records from the U.K., British tax records and school records of everyone who took General Certificates of Secondary Education, the end-of-high-school exam, in England (not the entire U.K.) since 2002.

 Ben Waltmann, senior economist at the IFS and co-author of the paper urged prospective students to take notice of the results and to be “more relaxed” about which schools they want to attend in light of the study’s conclusions.
-“The results show that degree categorization may matter as much as university attendance for later-life earnings,” Mr Waltmann told The Guardian.
+“The results show that degree categorization may matter as much as university attendance for later-life earnings,” Mr. Waltmann told The Guardian.

-Those with the best grades tend to enroll in postgraduates studies.
-But salary differences are even more important when postgraduates are excluded from the study, which shows that good undergraduate grades are all the more rewarding if students don’t continue afterwards.
+Those with the best grades tend to enroll in postgraduate studies.
+But salary differences are even more important when postgraduates are excluded from the study, which shows that good undergraduate grades are all the more rewarding if students don’t continue afterward.
 Authors also suggest a postgraduate degree may be less valuable for those who already have good knowledge of their field or that postgraduate degrees don’t really pay off before 30 years old.

 The study also found that salary differences according to grades varied hugely depending on the field.